The true curse of the blue diamond

 Saudi chargé d'affaires Abdullah al-Basri was standing outside his residence in the upscale Thung Maha Mek area of Bangkok, southeast of Sathorn Road, not far from the Saudi embassy, on February 1, 1990, when an assassin walked up to him and shot him four times.

 His pregnant wife found his body when she returned home shortly afterwards.

-A few minutes later, a few blocks away, two more Saudi embassy staff, attaché Ahmad al-Saif and telex operator Fahad al-Bahli were shot dead in a car near another diplomatic residence.
+A few minutes later, a few blocks away, two more Saudi embassy staff, attaché Ahmad al-Saif and telex operator Fahad al-Bahli, were shot dead in their car near another diplomatic residence.

 The two attacks had clearly been coordinated.

 “Saudi Arabia reiterates its categorical condemnation of such a suspicious act of terrorism, which has no target except saturating the appetite of killing and bloodshed,” said a Saudi foreign ministry statement broadcast on Radio Riyadh.
 It demanded that “the Thai government shoulder its full responsibilities by divulging the culprits, and inflicting on them a just punishment”.